Alsou: Trilogy and 19

-In August 2002 more studio sessions began for a second Russian longplay.
+In August 2002 more studio sessions began for a second Russian long-play.
 Alsou was also preparing for her concerts in Moscow at the same time.
 The "Trilogy" project was deemed by the local papers as one of the most "important social and cultural events".
-The uniqueness of the "Trilogy" idea was that no one singer in the world had ever given three completely different performances during a period of only 10 days.
+The uniqueness of the "Trilogy" idea was that no one singer in the world had ever given three completely different performances during only 10 days.

 The first show was held in the "Rossiya" concert hall, where Alsou performed her old set entitled "Alsou And Her Authors", which had never been presented in Moscow before.
-The second show was an exclusive orchestral concert in Tchaikovsky Hall, where there are only 1,500 seats.
+The second show was an exclusive orchestral concert in Tchaikovsky Hall, where there were only 1,500 seats.
 The third show was a Europop show entitled "Solo".
-It was held in the Olympic Sport Complex and contained new Russian and English songs, with a fantasy-oriented set.
+It was held in the Olympic Sports Complex and contained new Russian and English songs, with a fantasy-oriented set.
 After the third show, Alsou shot a video for the song "Vchera" ("Yesterday").

 On 23 January 2003, Alsou released her new Russian album entitled 19.
 The CD was received well by critics, and by April 2003 the sales had reached 500.000 copies.
 19 spawned such singles as "Vsyo Ravno" ("Anyway"), "Vchera" ("Yesterday"), "Perviy Raz" ("The First Time"), "Mechty" ("Dreams") feat.
-Karl Frierson (mixed by Pit Baumgartner from De Phazz), "Letyashchaya Nad Oblakami" ("Flying Over The Clouds") and "Etkey" ("Father", a Tatarstan single).
+Karl Frierson (mixed by Pit Baumgartner from De Phazz), "Letyashchaya Nad Oblakami" ("Flying Over the Clouds"), and "Etkey" ("Father", a Tatarstan single).

-After success of 19, she was nominated for the First National Music Award, "Muz-TV".
+After the success of 19, she was nominated for the First National Music Award, "Muz-TV".
 On 5 June 2003, after arriving in Moscow from working in foreign studios, Alsou unexpectedly found herself the winner of the "Best Female Artist" nomination.
 The voting was held all over Russia, and Alsou could not stop the tears of joy.
 To support the sales of album 19, Alsou gave successful performances in Russia, Ukraine, Georgia, Azerbaijan, Latvia, Israel and Kazakhstan.